redux-sanjai-subash/flaskappbkBase1/README.md

 ## Notes

 - This tool is designed for internal SSL monitoring.
-- Jira is used as the alerting mechanism (no email alerts).
+- Jira is used as the alerting mechanism.
 - SQLite is used for simplicity and internal deployment.
 - Failure tasks prevent duplicate expiry task creation.